billyhsun/Gradient-Descent/README.md

-# Tensorflow_Projects
+# Gradient-Descent
-ECE421 Introduction to Machine Learning

-Assignment 1: Building and comparing stoichastic gradient descent (SGD) algorithm (using Adam loss) to batch gradient descent (using mean-squared-error (MSE) loss and binary cross-entropy loss).
+Building and comparing stoichastic gradient descent (SGD) algorithm (using Adam loss) to batch gradient descent (using mean-squared-error (MSE) loss and binary cross-entropy loss).